HansiMcKlaus/AudioSpectrumVisualizer/README.md

 `-fe, --frequencyEnd` Limits the range of frequencies to \<frequencyEnd>Hz.
 Default: Ends at highest frequency

-`-v, --video` Additionally creates a video (.mp4) from image sequence.
-Default: False"

-`-va, --videoAudio` Additionally creates a video (.mp4) from image sequence and audio.
+`-i, --imageSequence` Export visualisation as frame-by-frame image sequence instead of .mp4 with audio.
 Default: False"